Governing Substantive Law vs. Procedural Law Sample Clauses

 • Governing Law and Forum Selection This Agreement shall be construed and enforced in accordance with the laws of the State of Nevada.
 Any action or proceeding concerning the construction, or interpretation of the terms of this Agreement or any claim or dispute between the parties shall be commenced and heard in the Second Judicial District Court of the State of Nevada, in and for the County of Washoe, Reno, Nevada.

-• Governing Law; Interpretation This Agreement shall be interpreted and enforced under the laws of the State of California, without regard to conflict of law principles.
+• Governing Law; Interpretation This Agreement shall be interpreted and enforced under the laws of the Commonwealth of Massachusetts, without regard to conflict of law principles.
 In the event of any dispute, this Agreement is intended by the parties to be construed as a whole, to be interpreted in accordance with its fair meaning, and not to be construed strictly for or against either you or the Company or the “drafter” of all or any portion of this Agreement.

 • Governing Law; Forum Selection This contract is governed by the laws of the State of Alaska.
 To the extent not otherwise governed by Article 3 of this Appendix, any claim concerning this contract shall be brought only in the Superior Court of the State of Alaska and not elsewhere.